How to Prune Basil From Top to Bottom

 Prune the New Stems to Half the Length

-When the two new stems have produced several sets of leaves, pinch or snip each stem back by up to half its length.
+When the two new stems have produced several sets of leaves, pinch or snip each stem back by up to half its length, starting at the top.
 Remember to prune 1/4 inch above a set of leaves.

 Place the pruned stems with leaves in your harvest basket to use in your favorite recipe.